 Okay, let’s take a deep dive into the Keron 3 GT.

 How Much Does The Keron 3 GT Weigh?

 It’s not the lightest tent you can buy, and it’s not intended to be.
-But the Keron has made to withstand some of the harshest environments on Earth.
+But the Keron has been made to withstand some of the harshest environments on Earth.
 Hilleberg’s tents are both rugged and resilient.
 As a consequence, the weight of the Keron is a little higher than your average two or three-person option.

 Weighing in at 4.2 kg (9.3lbs) it’s quite heavy.
 The weight you’ll carry depends on the configurations and accessories you pack.
 It’s possible to get the weight down to 3.4 kg (about 7.5lbs).
-Choosing smaller, lighter peg and poles will drop as much as 0.5kg.
+Choosing smaller, lighter pegs and poles will drop as much as 0.5kg.